lance28-beep/git-github_study/README.md

 cat testkey.pub
 ```
 <hr>

 ```
 git push origin master
 ```

 <em>origin</em>  - is an option set for here.
-- basically a word that stands for the location of our Git repository
+- basically a word that stands for the location of our Git repository <br>

-<em>Master</em> - is the branch that we want to push to.
+<em>master</em>  - is the branch that we want to push to.